PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-07 06:32:08
+Last updated: 2024-04-07 06:32:46
-Random Quote: Our power comes from the perception of our power. - Mikhail Gorbachev
+Random Quote: It doesn't matter how much you push the envelope, it'll still be stationery. - Will Livingston